jlmelville/uwot/README.md

 [Numba](https://numba.pydata.org/))
 took just under 2 minutes (it takes 11 minutes to get through this via reticulate for reasons I haven't looked into).
-I've looked at some rough timings which show that both the nearest neighbor search (40 seconds in Python, 65 seconds in R) and optimization (60 seconds in Python, 90 seconds in R) could do with some improvements.
+I've looked at some rough timings which show that both the nearest neighbor search (40 seconds in Python, just over 2 minutes in `uwot`) and optimization (60 seconds in Python, about 66 seconds in `uwot`) could do with some improvements.
 The experimental parallel support in Numba is on for the nearest neighbor search, but not for the optimization.

-I would welcome any suggestions on how to improve this.
+I would welcome any suggestions on improvements (particularly speeding up the optimization loop).
 However, it's certainly fast enough for my needs.

 ## Limitations